This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.

 - Daily sending goal: 40

-Remember: We recommend setting a daily goal of 40 emails because it is a super safe number for your account’s reputation.
+We recommend setting a daily goal of 40 warm-up emails.
+It's a safe limit for your account's reputation.

 Email account activity

-Your sender reputation grows from a consistent email sending activity.
+Your sender reputation grows from consistent email-sending activity and positive engagement.

 This way, your email account will maintain its strength and sender reputation during periods of inactivity as you prepare for your next campaign.